-As the bubbles reach the top they pop and dissappear.
-Notice the image of the bursting of the bubbles.
-The animation moves so fast that you don't actually see that image--it tricks the eye into thinking that the bubbles popped.
+As the bubbles rise higher they pop and dissappear.
+Notice the third image in the above row, showing the bursting of the bubbles.
+The animation moves so fast that you don't actually see that image, it tricks the eye into thinking that the bubbles popped.

 This animation was set to run for 20 frames, with frames 1-11 of the bubbles rising slowly set at 15 miliseconds and the rest of the frames, with the tail wagging faster, at 6 miliseconds each.
 On slower computers this animation will be slower.